jfeng23/baltimore-crime-and-covid-visualizer/README.md

 VOILA, SIMPLE AS THAT :)

+If you want to rebuild the database:
+### `npm run init-db`

 # How to run Flask and React:
+Open two terminals

-Run Flask backend:
+Run Flask backend in the first:
 ### `npm run start-flask`

-Run React frontend:
+Run React frontend in the second:
 ### `npm start`

 # REACT APP README